xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 ### Specify product options for buyers to choose

-If you want to configure product options (color, size, etc.) so buyers will be able to choose the options they require, you will need to use use X-Cart's {% link "Product classes and attributes" ref_T90ZcEpP %} feature and adjust the options for the product via the "Attributes" tab of the product page.
+If you want to configure product options (color, size, etc.) so buyers will be able to choose the options they require before checkout, you will need to use X-Cart's {% link "Product classes and attributes" ref_T90ZcEpP %} feature.
+This feature helps you to configure options for the product via the "Attributes" tab of the product page.
 ![xc5_products_attributes_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_attributes_tab.png)

-For example, it is possible to create an attribute "Size" and specify multiple attribute values for it like "XS", "S", "M", "L" and "XL".
-Customers will be able to choose these values as product options.
+For example, you will be able to create an attribute "Size" and to specify multiple attribute values for it like "XS", "S", "M", "L" and "XL".
+Your customers will be able to choose these values as product options.

-{% link "Product Variants"  %}.
+If you need not just separate independent options, but product variants based on option combinations (like "Color: White + Size: XL"), you will need to use the addon {% link "Product Variants" ref_0uApuQfx %}.
+This addon will help you to create product variants based on combinations of options that have been configured as attribute values.
+The configuration of product variants will have to be done via the "Variants" tab of the product page.

 ### Set wholesale prices
 "Wholesale" addon